FAQ (Frequently Asked Questions)

 Q: Do you offer a volume discounts?

-A: Yes, a great discounts are available if you purchase 2 or more licenses at once.
-Please click here to see our volume discount prices.
+A: Yes, we offer great quantity discounts if you purchase 2 or more licenses at once.

 Q: I'm a registered user.
 How I can upgrade CDRoller?